-Start-ups and small businesses who were previously unable to benefit from this lucrative incentive, can now monetize their research and development tax credits.
-The Protecting Americans from Tax Hikes (“PATH”) Act of 2015 made it possible for starts-ups and small businesses to monetize the credit.
+Start-ups and small businesses who were previously unable to benefit from this lucrative incentive can now monetize their research and development tax credits.
+The Protecting Americans from Tax Hikes (“PATH”) Act of 2015 made it possible for start-ups and small businesses to monetize the credit.

 The provisions within the PATH Act provided substantial benefits to qualifying small and mid-sized businesses.
 Historically, taxpayers that did not generate an income tax liability or were in an Alternative Minimum Tax (“AMT”) position were unable to utilize the research credit.
 The new provisions significantly increased the number of taxpayers that can benefit from the credit.

 For example, start-up companies, across all industries, are now great candidates for the payroll tax offset.
 Generally, these start-up companies are in a taxable loss position and are not generating an income tax liability.
 Now, due to the changes in legislation allowing a Qualified Small Business (“QSB”) to offset a portion of payroll tax expense, the R&D credit generates a large cash benefit annually (up to $250,000).